icpc/ccs-specs/World_Finals_CCS_Requirements.md

 the contest.
 For example, this includes [team accounts] (#secure-authentication) and judge accounts.

-### Changes To Authentication Data

-The CCS must allow user authentication credential information to be changed dynamically by contest administration staff while the contest is running.

-### Starting the Contest

-The contest must automatically start when the configured start time is reached.
-It must also be possible to start the contest at the current time.

 ### Adjusting for Exceptional Circumstances

 #### Removing time intervals